For the Best Results, Use the Latest Version.

 Recommended User Guide

-AI Idea to Video for Windows
+AI Text-to-Video for Windows